-From 2012, the Victorian Multicultural Commission (VMC) has established eight Regional Advisory Councils across the state in 2012.
+The Victorian Multicultural Commission (VMC) established eight Regional Advisory Councils across the state in 2012.
 The role of the Regional Advisory Councils are to:

 Three Regional Advisory Councils are based in Melbourne and surrounds - Eastern Metropolitan, North & West Metropolitan and Southern Metropolitan - and five are based in rural and regional Victoria - Baron South West, Hume, Loddon Mallee, Gippsland and Grampians.
 Each Regional Advisory Council is comprised of: